KLGOooo/english_2nd/Leo.md

 ### 2024.10.08

-Today I mainly study A-Programmers-Guide-to-English, know the logic of learning English, and the importance of corpora
+Today I mainly study A-Programmers-Guide-to-English, know the logic of learning English, and the importance of corpora.

 ### 2024.10.09